The Real Source of Fear (And How to Face It)

 Once upon a time, there was a mouse who lived in constant fear of the cat.
 One day he approached a miracle man who was known to help the needy.
 The miracle man heard his plight, took pity on him and turned him into a cat.

-The real problem is with the irrational fear of uncertainty that keeps us wanting to cling to everything in our lives—money, possessions, relationships, reputations, you name it.
+The real problem is with the irrational fear of uncertainty that keeps us wanting to cling to everything in our lives—money, possessions, relationships, reputation, you name it.
 The miracle man is reminding us that this fear has little to do with the outer world.
 We may acquire good health, lots of wealth, and a great social standing—but will continue to live in fear unless we strengthen our hearts.
 In other words, we may acquire the body of a lion, but it’s of no use if we continue to have the heart of a mouse.

 The only way out of the cage of your fears is to face your mental and emotional insecurities—your personal demons—head on.
 When you do so, they disappear, leaving you free as a bird.
 This happens because up close, you see the fears for what they are—an illusion created by your thinking.